-Call History is a list of all the calls placed, received, or missed.
+Call History lists all the calls placed, received, or missed.
 It provides a convenient way to redial a number, return a call, or add a number to Contacts.

 Arrow icons beside a call indicate the type of call.
 Multiple arrows indicate multiple calls.